solita/ade-notify-api-reference-azure/README.md

 - If you are deploying multiple environments and need to save costs, you can share the same ASP & network components between different Function Apps in different environments.
 This requires some changes to the Bicep template.

 # Dependencies
-The solution uses the [adenotifier](https://github.com/solita/adenotifier) Python library.
-Please specify a version in the [requirements.txt](functionapp/requirements.txt) to prevent issues with library upgrades.
+This solution uses the [adenotifier](https://github.com/solita/adenotifier) Python library.
+Please specify a version in [requirements.txt](functionapp/requirements.txt) to prevent issues with library upgrades.

 # Deployment
 ## Prerequisites